-Share Classes Benchmark All Performance Classes Fee Share MSCI ACWI Information Technology Index + MSCI ACWI Communication Services Index
+Share Classes Benchmark

+All Performance Fee Classes Share MSCI ACWI Information Technology Index + MSCI ACWI Communication Services Index

+CIdSSES Communication Services index

 A typical investor will invest into this Fund to seek capital growth through investment in the global equity market and specifically through exposure to technology related securities.
 Investors should ensure they understand the risks of the Fund, consider the KIID's risk level compatible with their risk tolerance and can accept the potential for loss.
 Investors in the Fund should plan to invest their money for the medium to long term.